reputage/bluepea/docs/reference/api.md

 The fields descriptions are as follows:

+- *uid* is the unique Id of the offer as a time based unique identifier
 - *thing* is the DID of the Thing
 - *aspirant* is the DID of the Aspirant Agent
 - *duration* is the length of time in seconds that the offer is open to be accepted by the Aspirant.